mebeim/aoc/2020/README.md

         yield range(lo, hi)
 ```

 Beautiful!
-The other code needs no change.
+The `evolve()` code above needs no change.

 Now that we have all we need, we can finally start simulating.
 We want to
 simulate 6 generations, then stop and count alive cells: since our `cube` is
-just a set of coordinates of alive cells, we can just take its size after the
+just a set of coordinates of alive cells' cordinates, we can simply take its
-final evolution.
+size after the final evolution.

 ```python
 for _ in range(6):